What do AmeriCorps VISTA members do?

 Search for positions and apply at the My AmeriCorps Portal: my.americorps.gov.

-There are AmeriCorps VISTA positons in every state as well as the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands.
+AmeriCorps VISTA members serve in every US state as well as the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands.

 Who can apply to AmeriCorps VISTA?